St Bernard Traits

 playing.
 With his steady temperament around people and

-other animals, the Saint Bernard is an excellent and dependable
+other animals, the Saint Bernard is an excellent and

-worker.
+dependable worker.

-Saint Bernards do best in a house with a
+Saint Bernards do best in a house with

-dog, Saint Bernard's make good house dogs and companions.
+your dog, Saint Bernard's make good house dogs and companions.

-Adult Saint Bernards need more exercise to keep them in
+Adult Saint Bernards need more exercise to keep them

-The Saint Bernard requires exercise to remain in shape,
+overheating.
+The Saint Bernard requires exercise to

-a long and vigorous playtime.
+short walks than a long and vigorous playtime.

 Remember that the Saint Bernard is a family

 dog and does not like to be alone.
-Because they are slow
+Because they are

-their owners during training.
+from their owners during training.

 Like all other animals, the Saint Bernards